Jomo Kenyatta International Airport: Terminal 1B: International departures

-Terminal 1C International Departures
+Terminal 1C: International departures

-This terminal houses common-use check-in counters, with security check points leading to the departure lounge on level 1.
-On level 1 are duty-free shops, Kenya Airways Simba Lounge and the Turkish Airlines Lounge and a cafe.
+This terminal houses common-use check-in counters, with security checkpoints leading to the departure lounge on level 1.
+On level 1 are duty-free shops, Kenya Airways Simba Lounge and the Turkish Airlines Lounge and a café.

-Terminal 1D Domestic Flights
+Terminal 1D: Domestic flights

-Serves departing and arriving passengers on domestic flights.
-Occupied only Kenya Airways and its subsidiary, Jambojet.
+This terminal serves departing and arriving passengers on domestic flights.
+It is occupied only by Kenya Airways and its subsidiary, Jambojet.

-Terminal 1E International Arrivals
+Terminal 1E: International arrivals

-Following the closure of the main International Arrivals and Departures terminal after a fire, a parking facility was converted into the temporary International Arrivals terminal.
+Following the closure of the main international arrivals and departures terminal after a fire, a parking facility was converted into the temporary international arrivals terminal.

 This terminal was subsequently opened to serve arriving passengers on airlines operating out of Terminals 1B and 1C.

-NOTE: Remodeling & extending Terminals 1B, 1C & 1D is scheduled for 2017, after which JKIA is predicted to be able to handle 12M passengers.
+Remodelling and extending Terminals 1B, 1C and 1D was scheduled for 2017, after which JKIA was predicted to be able to handle 12 million passengers.

-Terminal 2 Low-cost Carriers
+Terminal 2: Low-cost carriers

-Serves mainly low-cost carrier airlines (LCCs).
-The prefabricated terminal opened in April 2015 with a capacity of 2.5M passengers - originally intended to relieve overcrowding.
-Terminal 2 houses international & domestic check-in desks and boarding gates.
-Current lounges at Terminal 2 include the Mara Lounge and Mount Kenya Lounge - both at airside, Level 1 and open 24 hours.
+This terminal serves mainly low-cost carrier airlines (LCCs).
+The prefabricated terminal opened in April 2015 with a capacity of 2.5M passengers.
+It was originally intended to relieve overcrowding.
+Terminal 2 houses international and domestic check-in desks and boarding gates.
+Current lounges at Terminal 2 include the Mara Lounge and Mount Kenya Lounge, both at airside, Level 1, and open 24 hours.

+Terminal 3

+Terminal 3, also referred to as the "Greenfield Terminal", is a projected new terminal building with a capacity of 20 million passengers per year.
+Construction first began in 2014, but was cancelled in 2016.

+With passenger numbers at the airport nearing the capacity limit, Roads, Transport, and Public Works Cabinet Secretary Kipchumba Murkomen announced in 2023 that the President William Ruto's government would resume the project in 2024 as a public-private partnership (PPP) with an expected completion in 2027.

 Lounges

-In January 2015, The Simba Lounge and Pride Lounge which are situated on the second floor of Terminal 1A were opened.
-The two facilities, with a combined capacity of 350 people, were developed at a cost of KES 135 million ($1.35 Million), and are for the use of KQ's Premier World and SkyTeam's Sky Priority passengers.
-There is also a Turkish Airlines TAV Lounge (T1B), as well as the Swissport Aspire Lounge (T1C).
+In January 2015, the Simba Lounge and Pride Lounge on the second floor of Terminal 1A were opened.
+The two facilities, with a combined capacity of 350 people, were developed at a cost of KES 135 million ($1.35 million), and are for the use of KQ's Premier World and SkyTeam's Sky Priority passengers.
+There is also a Turkish Airlines Lounge (T1D), as well as the Swissport Aspire Lounge (T1C).
 Both are regular lounges, which can be accessed by elite status or a paid-pass.